Talisker distillery: Reviews and accolades

 Talisker whiskies have generally performed very well at international Spirit ratings competitions and have won some acclaim from liquor review organizations.
 The 10-, 18-, 25- and 30-year Taliskers have been awarded mostly gold medals from the San Francisco World Spirits Competition.
 The 10- and 18-year varieties, meanwhile, have received scores of 85-89 and 90-95 from Wine Enthusiast.
 Spirits ratings aggregator proof66.com, which averages scores from the San Francisco World Spirits Competition, Wine Enthusiast, and others, classifies Talisker's 10-year scotch in its highest ("Tier 1") performance category.

 Talisker Distiller's Edition won Best Islands Single Malt at the 2013 World Whiskies Awards.

+Visitors

+Talisker distillery attracts around 50,000 visitors each year.

+Three Chimneys at Talisker

+In 2024, Talisker opened a dining space on the grounds of the distillery, in collaboration with The Three Chimneys restaurant and hotel.
+It received 'Michelin Recommended’ status in 2026.